mpdhavale/cheat_sheet/README.md

         dest: ${ABS_PATH_TO_FILE}
       notify: ${HANDLER_NAME}			# Kicks off a handler

     - name: Update/create a single line in a file
       lineinfile:
         create: true				# Creates file if it isn't there already
         dest: /etc/ssh/sshd_config		# File to be modified
         regexp: ^PermitUserEnvironment		# How to find the file to modify
         line: PermitUserEnvironment no		# What to update the line to be
         validate: /usr/sbin/sshd -t -f %s	# Command to run to validate the file syntax
+      notify: ${HANDLER_NAME}			# Kicks off handler (restart SSH)

     # This is an explicit restart at the end.
 However, the handler is also doing this.
     - name: Start service ${SERVICE_NAME}